Multiplicity dependence of $\pi$, K, and p production in pp collisions at $\sqrt{s} = 13$ TeV: Data set and experimental setup

-Previous studies on hadron production as a function of multiplicity have reported the factorization of \pT-integrated particle yields with \mdNde~\cite{Acharya:2018orn}, which extends across different colliding systems and collision energies.
-Now for the first time we can isolate the center-of-mass energy dependence of this scaling for \pion, \kaon, and \pr in pp collisions.
-The \pT-integrated particle yields (\dNdy) and average transverse momenta (\mpT) are calculated by integrating the measured transverse momentum spectra and using the L\'{e}vy-Tsallis parametrization~\cite{Tsallis:1987eu, Wilk:1999dr, Adams:2004ep} to extrapolate to the low \pT regions not covered by the measurements.
-The extrapolated fractions of the yields at low \pT are 8\% (10\%) for \pion, 6\% (13\%) for \kaon, and 7\% (20\%) for \pr for the highest (lowest) multiplicities.
-For systematic uncertainties on the extrapolation, Bylinkin, Bose-Einstein, Fermi-Dirac, $m_{\rm T}$-exponential and Hagedorn functions are used to fit particle spectra.
 The statistical uncertainties of \dNdy and \mpT are calculated by coherently shifting the central values of each spectra point by a fraction of its statistical uncertainty.
 The fraction is randomly drawn from Gaussian distribution and new values of integrated yields and mean transverse momenta are calculated.
 The procedure is repeated 1000 times to calculate the standard deviations of \dNdy and \mpT, which are then used as the statistical uncertainties.
 To estimate the systematic uncertainty on the integrated yields, the spectra points are moved to maximal/minimal values allowed by their respective systematic uncertainties before repeating the fit procedure.
 For \mpT, each point of the spectra is shifted to the upper/lower edge of the corresponding \pT bin to obtain the hardest/softest particle distribution.
 The largest differences to the nominal yield and \mpT values are combined with the extrapolation uncertainties to calculate the total systematic uncertainties.
 The kaon- and proton-to-pion integrated yield ratios measured in pp collisions at \cme{13} are found to be in a good agreement within systematic uncertainties with those measured in pp, p--Pb, and Pb--Pb collisions at \cmenn{\textrm{7, 5.02, and 2.76}}, respectively, as shown in \fig{IntPartRatioVsMulti}.
+In addition, with the availability of (multi)strange hadron yields~\cite{Acharya:2019kyh} we can study the relative abundances of hyperons to pions, and the results are shown in~\fig{StrangeVsMulti}.
+We find that the (multi)strange hadron-to-pion ratios measured in pp collisions at \cme{13} are in good agreement to those measured at \cme{7} and similar \mdNde.
 This indicates that hadrochemistry at LHC energies scales with charged-particle multiplicity density in a uniform way, despite the colliding system or collision energy.